naofumi/react-router-vite-rails/README.md

 to generate files that can be statically hosted as an SPA.
 You could put these on a Ruby on Rails `public` folder to achieve simplicity that is similar to the current approach.
-However, Next.js static exports have difficulties, particularly with dynamic routes, which make it a less straightforward than React Router v7 in SPA mode.
+However, Next.js static exports have difficulties, particularly with dynamic routes, which make it less straightforward than React Router v7 in SPA mode.
-Hence, my choice of React Router v7 instead.
+Hence, my choice of React Router v7 for this example.

 ## Building the Integration